Rosewood: Other

 The timber trade sells many timbers under the name 'rosewood' (usually with an adjective) due to some (outward) similarities.
 A fair number of these timbers come from other legume genera; one such species that is often mentioned is Bolivian Machaerium scleroxylon sold as 'Bolivian rosewood'.
 Another that may be found in market from Southeast Asia is Pterocarpus indicus, sold as 'New Guinea rosewood' (and related species).
 Dalbergia sissoo is a rosewood species from India and Bangladesh, usually known as sheesham or North-Indian rosewood.
 Its timber is extremely dense and has mild rot resistance but is porous, and its exterior is soft and susceptible to wood-boring insects.
 It is used for making cabinets and flooring, and for carving.
 It is exported as quality veneers.
 Due to its after-work quality when sealed and dyed, it is often sold as genuine rosewood or as teak.
 It has no discernible qualities of a genuine rosewood.
 Its strength is comparable with teak, but it has lower quality and price than teak or Dalbergia latifolia.

-Although its wood bears no resemblance whatsoever to the true rosewoods, the Australian rose mahogany (Dysoxylum fraserianum, family Meliaceae) and Australian blackwood, (Acacia melanoxylon) are also sold as rosewood.
+Although its wood bears no resemblance whatsoever to the true rosewoods, the Australian rose mahogany (Didymocheton fraserianus, family Meliaceae) and Australian blackwood, (Acacia melanoxylon) are also sold as rosewood.
 Acacia excelsa is also commonly known as ironwood or rosewood.
 Australian rose mahogany, due to the strong smell of roses from freshly cut bark, is more mistakenly termed a "rosewood".